 For the Accreditation Council for Occupational Therapy Education, the director wrote the Occupational Therapy Assistant Program's Self-Study Report in July 1997.
 Two new faculty members, Hahn C. Edwards, MA, MS, OTR/L, Assistant Professor and Advising Coordinator and Mary Metzger Edwards, RN, OTR, Instructor and Fieldwork Coordinator, began working at the University of Southern Indiana on August 1, 1997.
 The first class of students the OTA Class of 1998, started their sequence of occupational therapy assistant courses on Tuesday, September 2, 1997.
-Tim Byers, OTR, CHT, was hired to teach a portion of OTA 214: Pathophysiology and Conditions II, in the spring of 1998.
 Two additional Accreditation Council for Occupational Therapy Education events followed: submission of the Occupational Therapy Assistant Program's Self Study Report-Revised in April 1998 and the on-site evaluation June 8-10, 1998.

 The associate degree curriculum successfully completed the process for initial accreditation in the 1998-1999 school year.
 During the on-site visit on June 8-10, 1998, the evaluation team commended faculty "for their energy, enthusiasm, and commitment to excellence in providing an innovative, creative, and supportive learning environment" and commended students' "ability to participate as active, independent learners."
 In addition, the team recognized various curriculum aspects including the capstone conferences, the Advanced Role Practicum, journaling, portfolios, and the OT/OTA collaboration curriculum strand.
 The Accreditation Council for Occupational Therapy Education (ACOTE) granted initial accreditation to the associate degree curriculum on August 8, 1998.